When can a subcontractor file a lien?

 Right question.
 Wrong answer.

 You won’t ever hear any lawyer or attorney at Patterson Bray claim that we are the “best” in Memphis – for a couple of different reasons.
 First, because there are plenty of fine lawyers and attorneys in the Memphis and Nashville, Tennessee area, including in Cordova, Bartlett, Germantown, Arlington, Millington, Collierville, and Lakeland.
-We would seriously question any injury lawyer with the temerity to proclaim himself “the best.”
+We would seriously … Read the rest

 Top 8 Ways to Save Money on Attorney Fees